hugorbarbosa/cpp-project-template/README.md

 ## Supported compilers

-This project can be successfully compiled using the following compilers (it might also compile using other):
+This project can be successfully compiled using the following compilers (it might also succeed using another compiler):

 - GCC 9.4.0
 - Microsoft Visual C++ 2022 / Build Tools 19.32.31332